dallas-hall/learning-ansible/README.md

 # Ansible

-Ansible examples from when I was learning.
-Also some Ansible scripts that I use at work and at home.
+This repo contains Ansible related stuff.
+Stuff I used at home, work, and examples from tutorials I have done.